THEOplayer/documentation/contributing/writing-documentation/writing-documentation.md

 ### 1.b.
 Making a change on your local machine

-1. If you're a THEO employee, go to directly to step 5.
+1. If you're a THEO employee, go directly to step 5.
 2. If you're not a THEO employee, you'll need to fork the repository first.
 Go to https://github.com/THEOplayer/documentation and click <kbd>Fork</kbd>.
    ![Screenshot of the "Fork" button](assets/github-fork-button.png)